High Latitude Range Management

 Left Photo: Reindeer leather crafting student with instruction by Dr. Jackie Hrabok from Sami Education Institute in Inari, Finland.

-Right Photo: Corralling of Midnite Sun Reindeer Ranch reindeer owned/operated by HLRM graduates, Bruce and Ann Davis in March 2017.
+Right Photo: Corralling of Midnight Sun Reindeer Ranch reindeer owned/operated by HLRM graduates, Bruce and Ann Davis in March 2017.